ChiccoDorato/RayCharles/README.md

 **Package manger.** Details about DUB installation are provided on [DUB github page](https://github.com/dlang/dub#Installation) - latest version is the best choice.
 Be aware that upgrades via package management system may install a newer version than the [last official release](https://github.com/dlang/dub/releases) but that most of the times it should not alarm.

-**Other requisites.** The highly portable FOSS FFmpeg has been used in the script RayCharles.sh to generate animations.
+**Other requisites.** The highly portable FOSS FFmpeg is used in the script RayCharles.sh to generate animations.
 If you want to take full advantage of RayCharles capabilities go [here](https://ffmpeg.org/download.html) to download it.

 ## Usage
 This command-line interface implements two functionalities: `render` generates a photorealistic image for a scene given in input as a txt, while `pfm2png` allows to convert a pfm file into a png one.